iamkirankumaryadav/Prompt-Engineering/Glossary.md

 ### Prompt
 - The input text or instruction given to an AI model to generate a response.
 - **Example:** "Write a poem about a robot who dreams of becoming a chef."

+### Prompt Engineering
+- The art and science of designing and refining prompts to guide GenAI models towards producing the most accurate, relevant, and useful response for a specific task.

+### Context Engineering
+- The practice of structuring, curating, and delivering background knowledge and context to the LLM so that its reasoning and responses are grounded in the right information.

 ### Model
 - The AI system that processes the prompt and generates output.